 The second was with ActionAid India, at New Delhi, for a month.
 I worked on the Street Vendors Act, 2014, analysing the good and bad things about it, mainly researching on how it could be manipulated by the authorities and be a bane for the street vendors.

-My third internship was with the Centre of Science and Technology for Rural Development (COSTFORD), Thiruvananthapuram, Kerala.
-This was the field work for my dissertation.
+My third internship was at the Centre of Science and Technology for Rural Development (COSTFORD), Thiruvananthapuram, Kerala.
+This was the fieldwork for my dissertation.
 For a month, I interviewed the people at Karimadom Colony, Thiruvananthapuram, studying their post-slum rehabilitation experiences.
-I observed that the the beneficiaries were generally happy about getting to live in much better places now, though there were some tensions along the lines of allocation of houses.
+I observed that the beneficiaries were generally happy about getting to live in much better places now, though there were some tensions along the lines of allocation of houses.

 After my post graduation, I joined the Andhra Pradesh State Development Planning Society (APSDPS), at Hyderabad, in April 2015.
 This is where I currently work.
 APSDPS is a part of the Planning Department, Government of Andhra Pradesh in April 2015 and worked there for four years.
 I worked majorly on five fronts- Sustainable Development Goals (SDGs), monitoring system in government, measuring multidimensional poverty, framework for happiness and ease of living, and building partnerships.
 We did everything in teams, so I’ve my super cools colleagues to thank for what I’ve been able to do.